Do I have a Claim For Personal Injury Compensation?

 How do I make a personal injury claim for my injured child?

 The process for making a claim for your child is not too different to making a claim for yourself.
-Up to the age of 18, your child is not deemed to be able to make their own claim and so you will act as their Litigation Friend (Link to blog on Litigation Friends).
+Up to the age of 18, your child is not deemed to be able to make their own claim and so you will act as their Litigation Friend.
 You will instruct MG Legal as you would for your own claim, assist with the progression of the claim and in obtaining medical evidence.
 Settlement negotiations take place in the same way and we will ensure that we obtain the best possible settlement for your child.

 Any settlement for a minor must be approved by the Court with the support of a barrister’s opinion on the value of the claim, also known as “Advice on Quantum”.
 You will need to attend a short (usually ten minutes long) non-contentious Hearing at your local County Court, accompanied by a barrister, to obtain the approval of a District Judge, who will then make an Order that the fault party make payment of the appropriate sum.